grking8/minima/_posts/2018-05-05-jekyll-continuous-deployment-with-github-circleci-kubernetes-and-google-cloud-platform-part-2.md

   selector:  # route service traffic to pod(s) with label keys and values matching this selector
     app: my-app  # as per label for pod above
   type:  LoadBalancer  # determines how service is exposed
-  loadBalancerIP: 104.154.196.42  # only applies to `type: LoadBalancer`; supported by Google Cloud
+  loadBalancerIP: <my-static-ip>  # only applies to `type: LoadBalancer`; supported by Google Cloud
   ports:  # ports exposed by service
-  - port: 80  # exposed port
+  - port: 8080  # exposed port
     targetPort: 80  # number or name of port to access on pod(s) targeted by service; matches `containerPort: 80` in deployment.yml
 ```